 Bitcoin solves this problem with “proof of work”.
 All transactions go on one, giant, ever-growing ledger.
 Moreover, tokens can split, forming an ever-growing set of Unspent Transaction Outputs (UTXOs).
 The system is secured by an ever-growing hash rate of machines competing to be the next miner.
 Each transaction in the world needs to be transmitted to this miner in order to get into the next block.

-Algorithms based on proof-of-work, proof-of-stake, or something similar are called leader-based consensus, where one leader (e.g. a bitcoin “miner”) validates all the transactions for the next block.
-They typically exhibit massive scalability problems.
+Algorithms based on proof-of-work, proof-of-stake, or something similar are called leader-based consensus, where one leader (e.g. a bitcoin “miner”) validates all the transactions for the next block of the blockchain.
+They typically exhibit massive scalability problems: because one blockchain is used for all transactions on the network, thus all transactions have to go through this leader (this is the root cause of all the bottlenecks).
 If the leader is known in advance, then it can be attacked, bribed, etc..
 If the leader is not known in advance (such as with bitcoin), then every transaction in the world has to be sent to every potential leader, which can quickly get unwieldy.

-It’s hard to architect a scalable payment system around leader-based consensus, which is why in 2018, crypto is still not being used for everyday payments.
+It’s hard to architect a scalable payment system around leader-based consensus, which is why 10 years after Bitcoin has been introduced, crypto is still not being used for everyday payments.
 If 1 million people buy coffee at the same time, this will cause 1 million transactions to be put into one global ledger.

 Intercoin Technology: Architecture

 Intercoin Technology: Recovery